meenakshi-kushwaha/mmaqshiny/README.md

 2. Add .gpx files.

-3. Add .csv files for pollutant data.
+3. Add raw pollutant .csv files.

 4. User can add slope and intercept if a linear correction equation is available for the measured PM2.5.